dappierto/ramp-dummy-app/README.md

 ## Features

-- OAuth integration with Ramp API
+- Secure OAuth 2.0 integration with Ramp API
+  - Users can connect their Ramp accounts with a simple authorization flow
+  - No need for users to handle API credentials
 - Project and client management
 - Approval rules configuration
 - Dynamic approval workflows